 Publications and Media Placements

-His works have been published in Applied Physics Letter, Acta Materialia, Journal of Physics and Mechanics of Solids and Nature Communications.
+His works have been published in Applied Physics Letter, Acta Materialia, Journal of Physics and Mechanics of Solids, Nature Communications and Science Advances.

 Chi Hou Lei joined the department of Aerospace and Mechanical Engineering in Fall 2016.
 Prior to joining the Saint Louis University, he was a research associate and instructor in the Department of Mechanical Engineering at the University of Washington (Seattle) where he earned his doctoral degree.